Networks-Learning/jetbrains-seminar-2019/README.md

-# Dynamic Social Network Analysis Course
+#  JetBrains seminar on Jelearning with temporal point process

-This is the material for the course about machine learning for dynamic social network analysis 2019.
+This is the material for the JetBrains seminar on Jelearning with temporal point process, 2019.

 ## Requirements